-When a person has a stroke, treatment usually depends on what caused a problem with blood flow to the brain.
+When you have a stroke, treatment usually depends on what caused the problem with blood flow to your brain.
 In some cases, despite an extensive workup, the cause of the stroke may not be evident, or “cryptogenic” (of unknown origin).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 While this can be frustrating, ongoing research is helping us understand this medical mystery, offering new methods of detection and treatment.

-Ischemic strokes account for 85 percent of all strokes.
+Ischemic strokes account for 85% of all strokes.
 These strokes happen when an artery to the brain becomes blocked, usually by a blood clot.
-About 25 percent of ischemic strokes are cryptogenic, meaning that typical tests have not found a cause.
+About 25% of ischemic strokes are cryptogenic, meaning that tests do not show a definitive cause.

-The other 15 percent of all strokes are considered hemorrhagic strokes, which happen when a weakened blood vessel ruptures in the brain.
+The other 15% of strokes are considered hemorrhagic strokes, which happen when a weakened blood vessel ruptures in the brain.

 While there is research to help uncover the most effective treatments, doctors treat most cryptogenic stroke patients with aspirin — the kind you find in the average person’s medicine cabinet.